 Purists will love this new convertible in the Lamborghini range and while the Gallardo LP550-2 Spyder may not suit those who want manageable high performance it returns the brand to the more traditional experience of harnessing the raging bull.

 The latest Porsche 911 Cabriolet which goes on sale in March of 2012 has a new ‘intelligent’ lightweight folding soft-top roof.
-Porsche’s convertible fabric roof uses magnesium in its frame design to significantly reduce weight thus improving performance, fuel consumption and lowering the centre of gravity.
-Porsche die-hards will be pleased to find however that the skinny roof hasn’t effected the classic roofline.
+The fabric roof uses magnesium in its frame design to significantly reduce weight thus improving performance, fuel consumption and lowering the centre of gravity.

 TVR the eccentric British sports car brand is back in business after a 4 year gap when the Blackpool factory was shut down due to poor sales and high overheads.
-The company is now based out of Vienna, Austria however it is unclear of whether the cars will be built in Austria or at TVR Power in Coventry who are listed as the contact for car maintenance, service and upgrades.
+The company is now based out of Vienna, Austria.